Abyaneh/MohammadMaleki/README.md

 ## About Me
 Hello!
-I'm Mohammad Maleki Abyaneh, a passionate Mechatronics Engineer currently pursuing my Bachelor's degree in Mechanical Engineering at K. N. Toosi University of Technology.
-I have a strong focus on Artificial Intelligence and Robotics, with expertise in developing real-time AI systems and automation solutions for complex industrial applications.
+My name is Mohammad Maleki Abyaneh.
+I’m currently pursuing my bachelor’s degree in Mechanical Engineering (Mechatronics) at K. N. Toosi University of Technology.
+I’m eager to apply my knowledge in AI to develop smart and efficient systems and excited to contribute to projects that push the boundaries of engineering and technology.

-My work involves the intersection of mechanical engineering, electronics, and AI to create innovative solutions.
-I am particularly interested in computer vision, image processing, and neural networks to improve automation and safety systems.

-### My Key Technical Skills Include:
-- Proficiency in Python, MATLAB, and C++
-- Advanced AI and Machine Learning models with TensorFlow and PyTorch
-- Control system design and automation with robotics and embedded systems (Arduino, ESP32)
-- Deep learning, neural networks, and computer vision
-- Image processing for industrial and automation applications
-- Mechatronics and integrating software with hardware systems

 [Download my resume](link_to_your_resume)